-The ardennais draft horse was first used first as an army horse, Dating all the way back from the Roman empire, they were already mentioned by Julius Caesar.
-Till the 16th century the horses were used to pull Napoleon's' heavy carioles.
-At that time it was also used in agriculture and for the forest works.
+The Ardennes draft horse was first used first as an army horse, Dating all the way back from the Roman empire, they were already mentioned by Julius Caesar.
+Till the 16th century, the horses were used to pull Napoleon's heavy carioles.
+At that time it was also used in agriculture and for forest works.